Home›Learn›Bitcoin vs Real Estate

 Rental property: legitimate but not passive

-Rental real estate is a legitimate wealth-building asset class.
+Rental real estate legitimately compounds net worth over time.
 It's also a job.
 Anyone who tells you otherwise is selling a course.

 The upside: over 10–20 years, principal paydown + appreciation + tax shelter stacks into real net worth.
 Rentals have minted more millionaires than Bitcoin has, if we're being honest.